MatiGoldman/itc-web-scraping-project/readme.md

 ### This web scraper is for the ITC Datamining Project

-Its intention is to scrap the tripadvisor web to find restaurants
+Its intention is to scrap the tripadvisor web to find restaurants.

 ### Database Config
-The database schema is tripAdvisorScrapper.sql
+The database schema is `tripAdvisorScrapper.sql`

-Please modify db_helper/config.json accordingly to your parameters
+Please modify `db_helper/config.json` accordingly to your parameters.

 #### DB Config file
 ````